USGS: ‘Small’ Delaware earthquake felt in NYC, on LI

 “I see reports of what is termed weak or light shaking,” she said.

-The earthquake, centered about 6.2 miles northeast of Dover, Delaware, occurred at 4:48 p.m., the spokeswoman said, explaining it was difficult to immediately predict if there would be aftershocks.
+The earthquake, centered about 6.2 miles northeast of Dover, Delaware and 136 miles from New York City, occurred at 4:48 p.m., the spokeswoman said.
+It was difficult to immediately predict if there would be aftershocks, she said.

+The Delaware quake is a rare seismological occurrence for the U.S. Northeast, officials said, with the temblor’s strength equaling the estimated magnitude of an 1871 quake that was believed to be the largest ever in the state.

+Brian Casey, an attorney based in Lake Success, said he felt the temblor in his office building between Marcus Avenue and Union Turnpike shortly before 5 p.m.